Half a lifetime ago, back when newspapers were printed on dead trees and wet process darkrooms were still a thing, I

 It turns out that flying is even more geeky than IT and for the uninitiated, reading about either field can be as entertaining as listening to your uncle's golf stories.

 Regardless, I occasionally jot down some thoughts about flying and learning to fly and the first excerpts are inside.

 I move around a lot and not simply to avoid capture.
 "Home" is therefore an elusive concept.
-I've been marooned in the British Isles for nearly 15 years but it still strikes me as odd that I live there.
+I've been marooned in the British Isles for 16 years but it still strikes me as odd that I live there.
 London is where I sleep in-between being somewhere else.

 Over the years I've written a lot about life here, there and everywhere.
 It would seem that no matter where I am, there is always some place else I would rather be.